 Your second option is to invest in real estate.
 Only 1-2% of the applicants go for this option, for obvious reasons.

-Real estate is unlikely to appreciate a great deal.
-On the contrary.
-It’s risky to invest in a country that relies only on tourism and foreign investment and can potentially be hit by a hurricane every year.
-However, you could potentially recover your funds after the holding period is up.
+Real estate is unlikely to appreciate a great deal in Antigua and Barbuda.
+Moreover, it’s risky to invest in a country that relies only on tourism and foreign investment.
+However, you could potentially recover your funds after the holding period of five years is up.

 Still, some people will choose this investment route and it breaks down like this.

 The investment: $400,000, or $200,000 each if two related parties make the investment.
 The real estate must be held for at least five years before it can be sold.
 It can be sold to another CBI program applicant, but only once.

 You may only buy real estate that’s pre-approved by The Cabinet, which means that you’ll be looking at the overpriced luxury real estate segment.

 The most up-to-date and official list of approved real estate investment options can be found here.

 Government fees: $30,000 USD for a family of up to four people, with additional payments of $15,000 for each additional dependent.